-To operate a school bus for Manitoba's public schools, individuals are required to meet all training and testing requirements of both Manitoba Public Insurance (MPI) and Manitoba Education.
-While there is no prescribed order for taking the training required of these two organizations, the Pupil Transportation Unit, Manitoba Education recommends that individuals begin with Manitoba Education requirements.
+To operate a school bus for Manitoba's public schools, individuals are required to meet all training and testing requirements of both Manitoba Public Insurance (MPI) and Manitoba Education and Training.
+While there is no prescribed order for taking the training required of these two organizations, the Pupil Transportation Unit recommends that individuals begin with Manitoba Education and Training requirements.
 This specialized school bus training, combined with assistance from your instructor, will be an asset as you complete MPI's requirements.
 An overview of all requirements is presented below.

 In Manitoba, an individual who operates a school bus carrying passengers must hold a class of driver’s licence for the size of vehicle being operated.
 The Drivers and Vehicles Act, Regulation 47/2006 provides definitions of Class 2 and Class 4 vehicles.

-The Pupil Transportation Unit, Manitoba Education strongly recommends that school bus drivers in Manitoba hold a Class 2F driver's licence, thus allowing the option to operate every size of school bus.
+The Pupil Transportation Unit strongly recommends that school bus drivers in Manitoba hold a Class 2F driver's licence, thus allowing the option to operate every size of school bus.

 Before being issued a Class 2F driver’s licence for the purpose of operating a school bus, the applicant will be required to pass a medical examination, written knowledge tests, and a road test in a school bus vehicle.
 Specific information on each of these steps is outlined below.